 Human-in-the-loop data visualization and analysis

-Thanks to advances in imaging and computation, there is an opportunity to observe and quantify the architecture of organisms across all biologically-relevant length scales.
+Owing to advances in imaging and computation, there is an opportunity to observe and quantify the architecture of organisms across all biologically-relevant length scales.
 However, due to the size and complexity, it remains challenging to view and explore these data.
 To address this need, I have developed software for interactive viewing, annotation, and analysis of complex imaging data.

 - napari: python-based, GPU-accelerated n-dimensional image viewer for annotating images and exploring analysis results that integrates with modern deep learning algorithms and big data tools.